US Foods (NYSE:USFD) Upgraded to B- at TheStreet

-TheStreet upgraded shares of US Foods (NYSE:USFD) from a c rating to a b- rating in a report published on Monday, TheStreetRatingsTable reports.
+US Foods (NYSE:USFD) was upgraded by equities research analysts at TheStreet from a “c” rating to a “b-” rating in a research note issued to investors on Monday, TheStreetRatingsTable reports.

-USFD has been the topic of several other reports.
-Credit Suisse Group reduced their price objective on US Foods from $47.00 to $44.00 and set an outperform rating on the stock in a research note on Tuesday, August 10th.
-Zacks Investment Research cut shares of US Foods from a strong-buy rating to a hold rating in a research report on Saturday, October 16th.
-BTIG Research reiterated a buy rating and set a $45.00 price target on shares of US Foods in a report on Friday, September 17th.
-Morgan Stanley dropped their target price on US Foods from $41.00 to $40.00 and set an equal weight rating for the company in a research report on Wednesday, October 13th.
-Finally, UBS Group assumed coverage on shares of US Foods in a report on Thursday, July 29th.
-They set a neutral rating and a $36.00 target price on the stock.
-Four equities research analysts have rated the stock with a hold rating and six have issued a buy rating to the stock.
-According to data from MarketBeat.com, the company presently has an average rating of Buy and an average target price of $43.00.
+Several other research firms also recently issued reports on USFD.
+BTIG Research reissued a “buy” rating and issued a $45.00 price target on shares of US Foods in a research report on Friday, September 17th.
+Zacks Investment Research cut US Foods from a “strong-buy” rating to a “hold” rating in a research note on Saturday, October 16th.
+UBS Group assumed coverage on US Foods in a research note on Thursday, July 29th.
+They issued a “neutral” rating and a $36.00 price objective on the stock.
+Credit Suisse Group reduced their target price on US Foods from $47.00 to $44.00 and set an “outperform” rating for the company in a report on Tuesday, August 10th.
+Finally, Morgan Stanley reduced their target price on US Foods from $41.00 to $40.00 and set an “equal weight” rating for the company in a report on Wednesday, October 13th.
+Four analysts have rated the stock with a hold rating and six have assigned a buy rating to the stock.
+Based on data from MarketBeat, the stock presently has a consensus rating of “Buy” and a consensus price target of $43.00.

-In related news, insider Andrew E. Iacobucci sold 16,325 shares of the firm’s stock in a transaction that occurred on Friday, September 24th.
+In related news, insider Andrew E. Iacobucci sold 16,325 shares of the stock in a transaction dated Friday, September 24th.
 The stock was sold at an average price of $35.14, for a total transaction of $573,660.50.
 The transaction was disclosed in a legal filing with the Securities & Exchange Commission, which is accessible through this link.
-1.00% of the stock is owned by insiders.
+1.00% of the stock is owned by company insiders.

-A number of large investors have recently bought and sold shares of the business.
-Stifel Financial Corp increased its position in US Foods by 15.3% in the 1st quarter.
-Stifel Financial Corp now owns 11,142 shares of the company’s stock valued at $425,000 after buying an additional 1,481 shares in the last quarter.
-MML Investors Services LLC raised its position in shares of US Foods by 4.8% during the first quarter.
-MML Investors Services LLC now owns 12,989 shares of the company’s stock worth $495,000 after purchasing an additional 592 shares during the period.
-Walleye Capital LLC bought a new position in shares of US Foods in the 1st quarter worth $221,000.
-Price T Rowe Associates Inc. MD grew its position in US Foods by 1.4% in the 1st quarter.
-Price T Rowe Associates Inc. MD now owns 150,788 shares of the company’s stock valued at $5,748,000 after purchasing an additional 2,094 shares during the period.
-Finally, Royal Bank of Canada increased its stake in US Foods by 12.8% during the 1st quarter.
-Royal Bank of Canada now owns 41,813 shares of the company’s stock valued at $1,593,000 after purchasing an additional 4,744 shares in the last quarter.
-Institutional investors and hedge funds own 96.25% of the company’s stock.
+Institutional investors have recently made changes to their positions in the company.
+Moors & Cabot Inc. bought a new stake in shares of US Foods during the 3rd quarter worth approximately $26,000.
+Exchange Traded Concepts LLC bought a new stake in US Foods during the 2nd quarter valued at $27,000.
+Eaton Vance Management bought a new position in shares of US Foods in the 1st quarter worth $48,000.
+NEXT Financial Group Inc raised its position in shares of US Foods by 307.9% in the 2nd quarter.
+NEXT Financial Group Inc now owns 1,285 shares of the company’s stock worth $49,000 after acquiring an additional 970 shares in the last quarter.
+Finally, Pacer Advisors Inc. purchased a new position in US Foods during the 3rd quarter worth $65,000.
+Hedge funds and other institutional investors own 96.25% of the company’s stock.

 US Foods Company Profile